kythonlk/Kythonlk/README.md

 ![views](https://komarev.com/ghpvc/?username=kythonlk)
 [![Github](https://img.shields.io/github/followers/Kythonlk?label=Follow&style=social)](https://github.com/Kythonlk)

 <div size='20px'> Hi!
-My name is Kythonlk.I am a Software developer.
+My name is Kythonlk.I am a Full-Stack Web Developer.
 I have already contributed to more than 50+ website development projects.
-I use HTML, JAVASCRIPT, PHP, CSS ,PYTHON ,Bootstrap-5 ,Django ,Wordpress ,WIX ,SHOPIFY ,React ,Firebase ,Flutter and Dart technologies to create websites.
+I use HTML, JAVASCRIPT, PHP, CSS ,Bootstrap-5 ,Wordpress , Laravel ,Vue technologies to create websites.
 I create UI/UX design using FIGMA.
 I can design and develop any type of website, templates, web page, blog and Portfolio.
-I enjoy Turning complex problems into simple, elegant and intuitive designs.
+I enjoy Turning complex problems into simple, elegant and intuitive designs.</div></br>
 My job is to build your website so that it is functional and user-friendly but at the same time attractive.
 Moreover, I add personal touch to your product and make sure that is eye-catching and easy to use.
 My aim is to bring across your message and identity in the most creative way.
 I created web design for many famous brand companies.
 Thank You for taking the time to view my GitHub Profile :smile:
 </div>
+<h2>My most project are Privacy because it belongs to some private companies</h2></br></br>

 <h2> About Me <img src = "https://media0.giphy.com/media/KDDpcKigbfFpnejZs6/giphy.gif?cid=ecf05e47oy6f4zjs8g1qoiystc56cu7r9tb8a1fe76e05oty&rid=giphy.gif" width = 100px></h2>